maxgfr/playforgood/README.md

 ## What is Playforgood?

-Playforgood is a fork of litecoin
+PlayForGood cryptocurrency based on the fork of the litecoin

 I follow [this tutorial](https://lesbricodeurs.fr/creersaproprecryptomonnaie/) of [Les bricodeurs](https://lesbricodeurs.fr/).